evias/nem-nodejs-bot/README.md

 ```
     - Required:
         - APP_ENV : Environment of your NEMBot.
 Can be either production or development.
-        - ENCRYPT_PASS : Should contain the configuration file encryption password.
+        - ENCRYPT_PASS : Should contain the configuration file encryption password. (if not set, will ask in terminal)
         - PORT : Should contain the Port on which the Bot HTTP/JSON API & Websockets will be addressed.

     - Optional :